amit08255/javascript-pubsub/README.md

 ## React APIs

 To help designing decoupled ReactJS application, the library provides `pubsub/react` module which allows you to safely render component with pubsub without any issue.
 The library includes default fallback component to prevent any issue if component subscriber is not registered.
+React APIs add two channels which allows access to error boundaries for React components.

+* `components/with-error-boundary` - Higher Order Component to render component with error boundaries.

+* `components/error-boundary` - React error boundary component to wrap around other components.

 ### publishComponent(channel, fallback)